Communities for Mathematics Inquiry in Teaching Network

 Why Create a COMMIT?

-While we have few current COMMIT communities, our map that includes coalescing COMMIT communities covers much of the country.
+Our current COMMIT communities cover half of the country, and many from neighboring states join events in existing COMMITs.
+We still have more room to grow, and our map that includes coalescing COMMIT communities covers much of the country.
 For leaders of emerging COMMIT communities, a leadership development opportunity is not the main reason why they are interested in building a community for their region.
 Indeed, improving student success is their number one priority, and they see COMMITs as an avenue to bringing that about more broadly than via their own few courses.
 COMMIT communities are very inclusive, which helps engage those faculty who are new to using inquiry in professional development activities.
 The exchange of ideas around inquiry, inclusive teaching, and related practices leads our members to deepen their teaching practices and connections.
 Within the first year, over 80% of participants in COMMIT community events reported that they expanded their network of faculty peers.
 Finally, if we put in the energy to create something new, we hope that it will endure; our community organizers aim to foster grassroots movements whose impacts last beyond any one conference or professional development cohort.
 As part of the COMMIT Network, our leaders gain valuable knowledge from and contribute to our evolving toolkit of best practices for community-building.

 Current Commit Communities